 C – they are given a time-out and made to pick up all the pieces before they can return to the activity (the consequence)

 During therapy, your therapist will help you to unpick any automatic thoughts or beliefs that might be underlying your responses to an antecedent.
-They will also guide you in reevaluating your responses and help you to understand why they might be inaccurate.
+They will also guide you in re-evaluating your responses and help you to understand why they might be inaccurate.
 Over time, you may start to recognise your thoughts and beliefs around events that you see as a problem, and, with your therapist, learn how to respond in more constructive ways.
-The ABC technique requires some self-awareness skills but with practice and guidance, it is entirely achievable.

 What areas does CBT treat?